-Further, any person who is bound by a collective agreement or any party to a collective agreement may pursue a dispute about the application, interpretation or operation of the collective agreement either by seeking mediation on the matter or by lodging an application in the Employment Relations Authority or Employment Court requesting its assistance with the dispute.
+Further, any person who is bound by a collective agreement or any party to a collective agreement may pursue a dispute about, interpretation or operation of the collective agreement either by seeking mediation on the matter or by lodging an application in the Employment Relations Authority or Employment Court requesting its assistance with the dispute.

-Refer to the A-Z Guides on Disputes, Employment Relationship Problems, Mediation, and Employment Relations Authority for more information on each topic.
+Refer to the A-Z Guides on , and Employment Relations Authority for more information on each topic.